syncfusion-content/xamarin-docs/Xamarin/Border/Customization.md

 # Customization in Xamarin.Forms Border (SfBorder)

-The [Xamarin Border](https://www.syncfusion.com/xamarin-ui-controls/xamarin-border) (SfBorder) control supports customizing the border color, width, corner radius, background color, and more.
-The border can be customized using the following properties.
+The [Xamarin Border](https://www.syncfusion.com/xamarin-ui-controls/xamarin-border) (SfBorder) control allows customization of border color, width, corner radius, background color, and more.
+Configure the border using the following properties:

-## Border color
+## Border Color

-You can customize the color of the border using the `BorderColor` property.
+Customize the border color using the `BorderColor` property.

 {% tabs %}
 {% highlight xaml %}